-If baby is crying before you even click them in their car seat base, gently (and securely) rock their seat in the air emulating a swinging motion back and forth.
+If baby is fussy before you even click them in their car seat base, gently (and securely) rock their seat in the air emulating a swinging motion back and forth.
 Typically, all babies will calm at the motion.
 Then once they are settled, click them in and don’t wait to get moving.
 Typically starting happy gives you a better chance for success.

 4. Portable Sound Machine

 When we put our babies to bed at night, we use sound machines because they calm and soothe.
 So it’s also important to keep in mind that these sounds can be soothing on the road too.
-It’s easy to find an app that has soothing sounds on it, but I love the Cloud B Sleep Sheep for babies because it can sit in their car seat with them.
+It’s easy to find an app that has soothing sounds on it, but I love the Cloud B Sleep Sheep for fussy babies because it can sit in their car seat with them.
 My sons loved it.

 5. Explore Different Styles of Music